DFE-Digital/get-into-teaching-app/app/views/content/funding-and-support/if-youre-a-veteran.md

 ## Undergraduate bursary for veterans

-You may be eligible for a tax-free undergraduate bursary of $bursaries_veteran_full-amount$ if you are (all of the following):
+You may be eligible for a tax-free undergraduate bursary of $bursaries_veteran_total$ if you are (all of the following):

 * a veteran who has left full-time employment with the British Army, Royal Air Force or Royal Navy no more than 5 years before the start of the course
 * training to teach secondary biology, chemistry, computing, languages, maths or physics